Conception Vessel 13 is the thirteenth acupuncture point on the Conception Vessel.

 His heart seemed to miss a beat as he breathed in, when he was at rest.

-Remembering that the Lung meridian originates in the area of Conception Vessel 12 and 13, this point was needled, together with Lung 9 and Heart 6, and the condition improved, when with the previous treatment the two last points on their own hadn't made any difference.
+Remembering that the Lung meridian originates in the area of Conception Vessel 12 and 13, I needled this point, together with Lung 9 and Heart 6.
+The condition improved, when with the previous treatment the two last points on their own hadn’t made any difference.

 However, I also had to suggest the patient desist from heavy weight training for a few weeks, as I diagnosed that he was over-straining his Qi.

 Sometimes overlooked, this meeting point can be used where there is Heat in the Heart that should be dissipated by the Small intestine Fu organ – for example, agitation and pain in the heart with palpitations.

 I might think of this point if I suspected there was a connection between the pain or agitation and what the patient had recently eaten.